josev2046/Extracting-Individual-Streams-from-Multi-Camera-Recordings/README.md

 Where is this useful?
 This workflow is standard practice in several sectors where synchronised recording is mandatory but separated playback is required later:

-1.  **Judicial Proceedings:** Courts often record the judge, the witness stand, and the defendant simultaneously.
+1.  **Judicial proceedings:** Courts often record the judge, the witness stand, and the defendant simultaneously.
 Transcribers need to isolate the witness mic, while the legal team might need to view the defendant's reaction.
-2.  **University Lectures:** Lecture capture hardware often bundles the camera pointed at the professor with the direct feed of their PowerPoint slides.
+2.  **University lectures:** Lecture capture hardware often bundles the camera pointed at the professor with the direct feed of their PowerPoint slides.
 Students need to see both, but they are often recorded as separate streams in one file.
 3.  **Esports:** In competitive gaming, you might record the "Programme" feed (what the audience sees) alongside individual "Observer" feeds for each player to use in highlights later.

 ## Troubleshooting